SpongeBob SquarePants: Animation

-Approximately 50 people work together to animate and produce an episode of SpongeBob SquarePants.
-Throughout its run, the series' production has been handled domestically at Nickelodeon Animation Studio in Burbank, California.
-Animation services are handled overseas at Rough Draft Korea in Seoul.
-The California crew storyboard each episode, which are then used as templates by the crew at Rough Draft, who animate each scene by hand, color each cel on computers, and paint backgrounds.
-Episodes are finished in California, where they are edited and have music added.
+Until at least 2009, the production of SpongeBob was overseen at Nickelodeon Animation Studio in Burbank, California, with additional animation services carried out at Rough Draft Korea in Seoul.
+(Note: Attributed to multiple references:) The California crew would create storyboards, which would then be used as templates by the crew at Rough Draft, who would animate each scene by hand, color each cel on computers, and paint backgrounds.
+The final stages of production, including editing and adding music, would be completed in California.